rsksmart/rif-marketplace-dev/README.md

 To interact with pinning service use the `npm run bin` script.
 To start Pinning service run:

 ```
-npm run bin -- init --offerId=0x90F8bf6A479f320ead074411a4B0e7944Ea8c9C1 --db=./db.sqlite
+npm run bin -- init --offerId={your_account} --db=./db.sqlite
 ```

 This will provide the `peerId` that should be used in the *RIF Marketplace UI*  to create the Storage offer.
+You can create the offer on `http://localhost:3000/storage/sell?peerId={your_peer_id}`.

 Once the offer is created in the UI you can run the service using:

 ```
 NODE_ENV=ganache npm run bin daemon -- --log=debug --db=./db.sqlite